croueAlec/ft_ssl/README.md

 <summary> The full md5 algorithm explanation. </summary>

 The MD5 Algorithm takes an input of **any length** and turns it into a digest of **32 bytes**.
 For a given input, the digest will always be the same.\
-To achieve this, the input is split into blocks of 512 bits (64 bytes) and processed one at a time.
+To achieve this, the input is split into blocks of 512 bits (64 bytes) (see [Merkle–Damgård construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction)) and processed one at a time.

 The block separation works like so : \
 // TODO: Insert md5 block visualization \